Marty Griffin (baseball)

-Martin John Griffin (September 2, 1901 – November 19, 1951) was a pitcher in Major League Baseball who played briefly for the Boston Red Sox during the season.
+Martin John Griffin (September 2, 1901 – November 19, 1951) was an American pitcher in Major League Baseball who played briefly for the Boston Red Sox during the season.
 Listed at and 200 lb, Griffin batted and threw right-handed.
 He was born in San Francisco, California.

 In one season career, Griffin posted a 0–3 record with a 5.02 earned run average in 11 appearances, including three starts nine strikeouts, 17 walks, 42 hits allowed, and 37 2/3 innings of work.

 Griffin died at the age of 50 in Los Angeles, California.